BUEC500C1/news-analyzer-benleone90/README.md

 - `pip3 install -r requirements.txt`
 - `cd` into the module that you would like to test and run with `python3 [filename]`

+## User Stories

+**End User**

+- As a journalist,
+- As a journalist,
+- As a journalist,

+**Developer**

+- As a developer,
+- As a developer,
+- As a developer,

-## Reference
+## Reference/Resources

-Many resources and other APIs were found from this [public-apis repo](https://github.com/public-apis/public-apis)
+- Many resources and other APIs were found from this [public-apis repo](https://github.com/public-apis/public-apis).
+- The news injester API uses [NewsAPI.org](https://newsapi.org/) to create custom endpoints.